"I remember looking around and thinking, Holy shit, this is the most beautiful thing I've ever seen. Are we really doing this?"

 When Aiello is home, you can find her teaching Friday night and Sunday morning classes—her favorite way to end and start the week.
 "There's just something so celebratory about Friday evenings.
 Everyone is relaxed, peaceful and playful.
 It's really special."

 This writer can vouch.
-I experienced my first Friday night soul flow class on Baker Beach about three years ago.
+I experienced my first Friday night soul flow class on Baker Beach a few years ago.
 The Facebook event promised groovy beats, stunning views, and a post-yoga dance party in the Pacific.
 It was all of that—plus the absurdly picturesque scene of dolphins playing in the waves as the sun set over the Golden Gate Bridge while I laughed and danced with strangers to a remix of "Sexual Healing."

 "That's the sweetest thing about this job," Aiello said, when I shared that memory with her.
 "When people come up to me after class and say, 'I'm so relaxed, I feel so peaceful,' that's when I know I'm doing the work I came here to do."